Alternative Delivery • Prescription Required

 Autoimmune Conditions

-Beneficial for patients with localized immune dysfunction in the gastrointestinal or pelvic regions, offering a direct route for modulation.
+Beneficial for patients with localized immune dysfunction in the gastrointestinal or pelvic regions, offering a direct route for immune modulation.

 Neurological Conditions